 Counselors in Training (CIT):

-CITs are volunteer staff at Catalina Island Camps.
+CITs are campers training to become staff at Catalina Island Camps.
 All participants need to have applicable skills that qualify them to work with children.

 The purpose of the CIT program is to allow interested young people the opportunity to be trained and actively participate in the activities, tradition, maintenance and operation of CIC.
 This is the 2nd step, after our CILT program, for former campers to become staff members.
 CIT participants will have the opportunity to specialize in a program area during the second week: